-How Does Immigration Impact The Environment?
+How Does Immigration Impact the Environment?

-It is our position that the United States will fail in these efforts, if we fail to stabilize our population.
-As David Brower, the Executive Director of the Sierra Club, put it, at the dawn of the environmental movement: “We feel you don’t have a conservation policy unless you have a population policy.”
+It is our position that the U.S. will fail in these efforts if we fail to stabilize our population.
+As David Brower, former Sierra Club Executive Director, said at the dawn of the environmental movement: “We feel you don’t have a conservation policy unless you have a population policy.”1

 How Many People Can Live on Planet Earth?